FernandoPicazo/FernandoPicazo/README.md

 ### Hi there 👋

+My name is Fernando Picazo, I am a software engineer at H-E-B and I currently work on point of sale solutions.

 <!--
 **FernandoPicazo/FernandoPicazo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.